 Concentrates on the key business concepts, issues and skills involved in starting and running a small business.
-It provides a framework for students to explore core concepts through the loss of an entrepreneur setting students to explore core concepts through the lens of an entrepreneur setting up a business.
+It provides a framework for students to explore core concepts through the lens of an entrepreneur setting up a business.
 The topics covered are:

 - Enterprise and Entrepreneurship

-- Spotting a business opportunity
+- · Spotting a business opportunity

-- Putting a business idea into practise
+- · Putting a business idea into practise

-- Marking the business effective
+- · Marking the business effective

-- Understanding external influences on business
+- · Understanding external influences on business